JuliaDiff/ChainRulesCore.jl/docs/src/FAQ.md

 It has almost no dependencies of its own.
 If you only want to define rules, not use them, then you probably only want to load ChainRulesCore.jl.

-[ChainRules.jl](https://github.com/JuliaDiff/ChainRules.jl) provides the full functionality for AD systems, in particular it has all the rules for Base Julia and the standard libraries.
+[ChainRules.jl](https://github.com/JuliaDiff/ChainRules.jl) provides the full functionality for AD systems.
+In particular, it has all the rules for Base Julia and the standard libraries.
 It is thus a much heavier package to load.
 AD systems making use of `frule`s and `rrule`s should load ChainRules.jl.

 ## Where should I put my rules?

 We recommend adding custom rules to your own packages with [ChainRulesCore.jl](https://github.com/JuliaDiff/ChainRulesCore.jl).
-It is good to have them in the same pacakge that defines the original function.
+It is good to have them in the same package that defines the original function.
 This avoids type-piracy, and makes it easy to keep in-sync.
-ChainRulesCore is a very light weight dependency.
+ChainRulesCore is a very light-weight dependency.

 ## How do I test my rules?